hamidb80/asyncanything/readme.md

 but by default it's value is `fakeAsyncTimeout` which is `100`. you can also change it's value at the compile time with `-d:fakeAsyncTimeout=<N>` to your ideal timeout [ here `<N>` is an integer ]

+## limitations
+there are some limitation when you want to run a non-return closure `proc`.